multiversx/mx-sdk-dapp/README.md

 #### Nonce management

-sdk-dapp has a mechanism that does its best to manage the account nonce.
-For example, if the user sends a transaction, the nonce gets incremented on the client so that if he sends a new transaction, it will have the correct increased nonce.
+`sdk-dapp` has a mechanism that does its best to manage the account nonce.
+For example, if the user sends a transaction, the nonce gets incremented on the client so that if a new transaction is sent, it will have the correct increased nonce.
 If you want to make sure the nonce is in sync with the API account, you can call `refreshAccount()` as shown above in the **Signing transactions** section.

 ### 4. Transactions Manager

 #### Overview

 The `TransactionManager` is a class that handles sending and tracking transactions in the MultiversX ecosystem.
-It provides methods to send single and batch transactions while handling tracking, error management, and toasts for user notifications.
+It provides methods to send either single or batch transactions.
+It also handles tracking, error management, and toast notifications for user feedback.
 It is initialized in the `initApp` method and can be accessed via `TransactionManager.getInstance()`.

 #### Features